Erectile dysfunction

-Erectile dysfunction (ED), also called impotence, is the type of sexual dysfunction in which the penis fails to become or stay erect during sexual activity.
-It is the most common sexual problem in men.
-Through its connection to self-image and to problems in sexual relationships, erectile dysfunction can cause psychological harm.
+Erectile dysfunction (ED), also referred to as impotence, is a form of sexual dysfunction in males characterized by the persistent or recurring inability to achieve or maintain a penile erection with sufficient rigidity and duration for satisfactory sexual activity.
+It is the most common sexual problem in males and can cause psychological distress due to its impact on self-image and sexual relationships.
+The term erectile dysfunction does not encompass other erection-related disorders, such as priapism.

-In about 80% of cases, physical causes can be identified.
-These include cardiovascular disease; diabetes mellitus; neurological problems, such as those following prostatectomy; hypogonadism; and drug side effects.
-About 10% of cases are psychological impotence, caused by thoughts or feelings; here, there is a strong response to placebo treatment.

-The term erectile dysfunction is not used for other disorders of erection, such as priapism.
+The majority of ED cases are attributed to physical risk factors and predictive factors.
+These factors can be categorized as vascular, neurological, local penile, hormonal, and drug-induced.
+Notable predictors of ED include aging, cardiovascular disease, diabetes mellitus, high blood pressure, obesity, abnormal lipid levels in the blood, hypogonadism, smoking, depression, and medication use.
+Approximately 10% of cases are linked to psychosocial factors, encompassing conditions such as depression, stress, and problems within relationships.
+ED is reported in 18% of males aged 50 to 59 years, and 37% in males aged 70 to 75.

-Treatment involves addressing the underlying causes, lifestyle modifications, and addressing psychosocial problems.
-In many cases, treatment is attempted by drugs, specifically PDE5 inhibitors (such as sildenafil), which dilate blood vessels, allowing more blood to flow through the spongy tissue of the penis (akin to opening a valve further in order to allow more water to enter a fire hose).
-Other treatments, less commonly used, include prostaglandin pellets, inserted in the urethra; smooth-muscle relaxants and vasodilators, injected into the penis; penile implants; penis pumps; and vascular reconstructive surgery.
+Treatment of ED encompasses addressing the underlying causes, lifestyle modification, and addressing psychosocial issues.
+In many instances, medication-based therapies are used, specifically PDE5 inhibitors such as sildenafil.
+These drugs function by dilating blood vessels, facilitating increased blood flow into the spongy tissue of the penis, analogous to opening a valve wider to enhance water flow in a fire hose.
+Less frequently employed treatments encompass prostaglandin pellets inserted into the urethra, the injection of smooth-muscle relaxants and vasodilators directly into the penis, penile implants, the use of penis pumps, and vascular surgery.

 Signs and symptoms

-ED is characterized by the regular or repeated inability to achieve or maintain an erection of sufficient rigidity to accomplish sexual activity.
+ED is characterized by the persistent or recurring inability to achieve or maintain an erection of the penis with sufficient rigidity and duration for satisfactory sexual activity.
 It is defined as the "persistent or recurrent inability to achieve and maintain a penile erection of sufficient rigidity to permit satisfactory sexual activity for at least 3 months."

 Psychological impact

-ED often has an impact on the emotional well-being of both men and their partners.
-Many men do not seek treatment due to feelings of embarrassment.
+ED often has an impact on the emotional well-being of both males and their partners.
+Many males do not seek treatment due to feelings of embarrassment.
 About 75% of diagnosed cases of ED go untreated.